Van Mieu in Hue, the traditional education symbol of an old dysnasty

-In Hue, the old capital of Vietnam, there is a historical monument that is no less important than shrines of the old Kings.
-We are talking about Van Mieu, relic of the temple dedicated to Confucius.
+Immerse yourself in the rich cultural heritage of Hue by visiting the Van Mieu Hue, also known as the Hue Temple of Literature.
+We are talking about Van Mieu, a relic of the temple dedicated to Confucius.
 There is also Van Mieu in Hanoi which is older and more iconic, but Hue’s Van Mieu holds its own values as well.
-Please follow us in a brief tour to explore this historical place.
+Please follow Indochina Voyages on a brief tour to explore this historical place.

 Van-Mieu-Mon